bstachmann/git-workshop/markdown-git-uebungen/loesung-zusammenarbeit-push-rejected-en.md

 ---
 ## Solution to Step 0 - START

-## Solution to Step 1 - Lokal Commit(s) erstellen
+## Solution to Step 1 - Create local commit(s)

-Bearbeite die Datei `frontend.java` und erstelle (mindestens) ein Commit mit den Änderungen.
+Edit the file `frontend.java` and create (at least) one commit with the changes.
-Überprüfe danach mit `git status`, ob der Workspace sauber ist.
+Then check with `git status` if the workspace is clean.

 <pre><code>my-apollo $ <b># Edit file frontend.java at line 1 on branch main by bjoern.</b><br><br><br></code></pre>